 Entering the workforce with a combination of management and technical skills provides a powerful platform to launch a career.

 Students interested in one of these programs must first be accepted into the School of Engineering and Applied Sciences as an approved major.
-The outlines provided below for each major follow the typical sequence recommended for the standard bachelor's degree for the first three years.
-Students should take the GMAT/GRE and apply to the MBA program early during their junior year (third year course requirements).
-Students must formally apply to the MBA program by submitting the online application by May 1 (March 1 if you are a U.S. citizen or permanent resident and want to be considered for financial aid in the form of a fellowship, scholarship, or graduate assistantship).
-Admissions will be limited to students who can satisfy the entrance requirements for the MBA program.
+The outlines provided in the college catalog for each major follow the typical sequence recommended for the standard bachelor's degree for the first three years.